Why Is Millboard Resin Mineral Decking More Expensive Than Composite and Timber?

 100% Thermoplastic-free

-Containing no thermoplastics, Millboard decking is a composite made from natural minerals bonded in polyurethane resin.
-The composite is reinforced with mineral fibres to reduce wear and tear.
+Containing no thermoplastics, Millboard decking is a resin mineral board (RMB) made from natural minerals bonded in polyurethane resin.
+The composition is reinforced with mineral fibres to reduce wear and tear.

 Authentic wood appearance